-This is really a good approach to know what is the syllabus you have to cover for the exams before hitting to a plan.
+This is really a good approach to knowing what syllabus you have to cover for the exams before hitting a plan.
 As you get to know the details of the exam content or syllabus, you can estimate the burden you have to bear.
-So you can gear yourself up according to the need.
+So you can gear yourself up according to your need.
 This can either relax you give you goosebumps but don’t panic you can still ace the result.

 It’s only you who knows yourself well.
-When you get to know the syllabus you will definitely have a vivid idea about the content (either it is conceptual, theoretical, statistical) and the CLOs your professor wants you to meet.
-Observe them vigilantly and come up with the method you can easily cover them.
+When you get to know the syllabus you will definitely have a vivid idea about the content (whether it is conceptual, theoretical, or statistical) and the CLOs your professor wants you to meet.
+Observe them vigilantly and come up with a method you can easily cover them.
 There are 7 learning styles most commonly used in the world.
 Have a look at these and decide the learning style.

-Give yourself the deadline of a day or two earlier than the actual deadline.
+Give yourself a deadline a day or two earlier than the actual deadline.
 Stick to it and completely forget about the actual deadline.
 This will really help you in achieving the task earlier, and you have already spared the room for inevitable unwanted issues, if you may confront them.

-If you find yourself compatible for group study, then look for the group of study buddies who are actually serious regarding studies.
+If you find yourself compatible with group study, then look for a group of study buddies who are actually serious about studies.
 Believe me, if you combine study works on you, and you are fortunate enough to find some nerdy friends, then this has reduced your task to half.
 You can divide the courses or topics among each other and can discuss the assigned topics the next day.
 This will not only be time-saving, but you will also achieve the aggregation of ideas over a single topic.

-You may take assessments or mock exams from each other for reducing the exam fear.
+You may take assessments or mock exams from each other for reducing exam fear.

 Have a detailed revision with elaborative revision notes.

-Why only to watch Sherlock?
-Carve out your detective skills to acquire the past papers from seniors a=or any other source.
-This will not only give the idea about the professor’s assessment methodology, but also it will tell you whether your preparation is on right track or not.
+Why only watch Sherlock?
+Carve out your detective skills to acquire past papers from seniors or any other source.
+This will not only give an idea about the professor’s assessment methodology but also will tell you whether your preparation is on the right track or not.

 Give proper care to your sleep and relaxation cycle.
-Don’t get yourself overburden and eventually ill.
+Don’t get yourself overburdened and eventually ill.
 Do not stay up all night.
-Take a sound sleep to try to wake up early with the fresh mind.
+Take a sound sleep to try to wake up early with a fresh mind.